filipematias23/Bison-Fly/README.md

 <br />

-> Another simple way to find the corners on a field trial and draw the experimental plot polygons is to use four of the same plastic lids as extra points between borders and plots.
-This is an easy way to find where to click when using the function fieldShape() from [FIELDimageR]( https://github.com/OpenDroneMap/FIELDimageR#P5).
-Also, this method helps to identify where the boundaries of multiple experimental trials planted in sequence as highlighted in the example below from our breeding program.
+Another simple way to find the corners of a field and generate polygons that represent experimental plots is to use four of the same plastic lids as extra points between borders and plots.
+This is an easy way to find where to click when using the function `fieldShape()` from the [FIELDimageR]( https://github.com/OpenDroneMap/FIELDimageR#P5) package.
+This method also helps to identify where the boundaries of multiple experimental trials planted in sequence as highlighted in the example below from our breeding program.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_4.jpg">